KRWeidner/WorkoutTracker/README.md

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

-This is a student project for purposes of showning off teamwork and ability to create a 'Fullstack' Web application from scratch.
+This is a student project for purposes of showing off teamwork and ability to create a 'Fullstack' Web application from scratch.

 ## Table of Contents